FogNetwork/Tsunami/README.md

 ### Features

-- Proxy websites with the best proxies
+- All the best proxies
 - Nice game library
 - Chatbox connected to discord
 - Tab cloaking and other cool features